Blockstream/gdk/docs/source/gdk-json.rst

     transaction.
 Negative numbers represent outgoing amounts, positive incoming.
 :spv_verified: The SPV status of the transaction, one of ``"in_progress"``, ``"verified"``,
     ``"not_verified"``, ``"disabled"``, ``"not_longest"`` or ``"unconfirmed"``.
-:transaction_size: The size of the transaction in bytes.
 :transaction_vsize: The size of the transaction in vbytes.
 :transaction_weight: The weight of the transaction.
 :txhash: The txid of the transaction.